 Truth: Brushing harder is abrasive and damaging.
 A soft brush cleans best.

-Your Journey to a Stronger Smile Starts Now
+Begin now Your Journey to a Stronger Smile

 Choose foods that protect enamel.
 Small steps, big smile.
-Everyone holds the ability to manage their mouth health better.
-In the end, that means creating a smile which looks good and stays solid deep down.
+Everyone has the ability to manage their mouth health better.
+In the end, that means creating a smile that looks good and stays solid deep down.

 FAQ: Your Top Questions on Natural Enamel Repair